Monoshi-tonmoy/Algorithm-Lab-Instructor/README.md

-Conductoed CSE 206 (Algorithms Lab) at the Green University of Bangladesh.
+Conducted CSE 206(Algorithms Lab) at the Green University of Bangladesh.